Ohad Da

 • Research Keywords

-Decisions under uncertainty, Reinforcement learning, Exploration-exploitation, Pure-exploration, Curiosity, Heuristics and biases.
+Decisions under uncertainty, Reinforcement learning, Exploration-exploitation, Pure-exploration, Curiosity, Heuristics, and biases.

 • Research Methodologies